maddywilford-27/BIOL3070-Wilford/Warm-up-mosquitoes-Wilford.md

 WNV transmission and better protect public health.

 # REFERENCES

-Fill in here… List all sources you cited in your background and throughout the report.
-Use a consistent style.a conclusion you can draw from your analysis.

 1. Komar N, Langevin S, Hinten S, Nemeth N, Edwards E, Hettler D, Davis B, Bowen R, Bunning M. Experimental infection of North American